kiramclean/notes/talks/software_for_the_internet.md

 #  ☹️

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---

 ### Fundamental Problem:

 ## Stateful apps communicating over a stateless protocol

-^ HTTP is a stateless protcol, but people expect a stateful experience.
-That means that everytime you make an HTTP request, you have to send all the data required to fulfill the request.
-The server doesn't remember anything about the last time you asked it for something.
-It's like it's the first time it's ever heard about you every time.
+^ - HTTP is a stateless protcol, but people expect a stateful experience
+- Means that everytime you make an HTTP request, you have to send all the data required to fulfill the request
+- Server doesn't remember anything about the last time you asked it for something
+- Like it's the first time it's ever heard about you every time.

-^ That also means that your code does not persist state between requests.
-Once your server is done responding to a request, it throws out all the stuff it loaded into memory for it.
+^ - That also means that your code does not persist state between requests
+- Once your server is done responding to a request, it throws out all the stuff it loaded into memory for it

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---